asduser/app-version-manager/README.md

 }
 ```

-`dirPath` - application directory
+`dirPath` - application directory<br/>
 `buildPath` - directory for version-manager inside specified application

-Use demos directory to see a specific use cases.
+Use demos to see a specific use cases.

 ## Demo example